How we moved to Italy

 Hi This page is a work in progress.
 As I find new things that I think would be useful to know I will add them.
 And I have had lots of good input from other people who’ve made the move and added it as well.

-[Last update January 2024]
+[Last update October 2024]

 I created this page to help people understand the ins and outs of a move to Italy.
 It is aimed at Americans (or most non-EU citizens).
 This information is specific to our own personal situation plus input from many others since our move.
 I try to incorporate new information and tips as I find them.
-Each Italian region has it’s own quirks.
+Each Italian region has its own quirks.
 Each Italian Consulate has their own interpretation of the rules.
 There is no rule of thumb here.
 No recourse.
 If your consulate or region wants something you have no choice but to give it to them.
 So please use all the information here with that in mind.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~